At a Glance

 Wearing and breathing through your BiPAP mask every night can cause a build-up of skin oils, bacteria, and debris.
 This is why it’s important to clean your cushion or pillows daily, rinse your swivel or hose connector after every use, and clean your entire mask at least once a week.

 As with all BiPAP equipment, you should double-check the manufacturer’s cleaning directions before following these steps.
-Memory foam mask cushions, for example, cannot be submerged and should be cleaned by wiping them down with CPAP wipes.
+Memory foam mask cushions, for example, cannot be submerged and should be cleaned by wiping them down with CPAP wipes to avoid degradation.

 - Most BiPAP mask components can be cleaned by submerging them in warm, soapy water and agitating them gently.